UTSCC09/project-trust-the-process/README.md

 # One more thing?

-**Task:** Any additional comment you want to share with the course staff?
 You can start the workout session / webcam by saying "Start" and you can stop it by saying "Stop"